Portraits of Benvenuto Cellini: Sculpture by Ulisse Cambi

 The portrait is entirely the plot of Cambi's imagination.
-His interpretation of Benvenuto's image and sculpture as a whole triggered sharp criticism from the public.
+His interpretation of Cellini's image and sculpture as a whole triggered sharp criticism from the public.

 Bust by Raffaello Romanelli

 Raffaello Romanelli’s bust of Benvenuto Cellini was placed in the middle of the Old Bridge (Ponte Vecchio) in Florence in 1901.
 Romanelli had given his own facial traits to Cellini's bust on Ponte Vecchio.

-Stylistic differences between self-portraits and portraits of Cellini

-All the self-portraits by Benvenuto Cellini correspond to his literary self-portrayal in presenting him as a heroic personality.
-The heroic nature of artistic images is achieved with the help of a technique discovered by Michelangelo and known as «terribilità».
-This is created by frowning the brows and bearing a confident look in the eyes.
-Cellini's appearance has numerous characteristics, some of which can be considered as his distinctive features: